Teradata/product-help/IMC/Users/Users.md

 Only Access Managers and Site Super Admins can revoke a user's access in console.

-1. Next to the user's record, click
+1. Next to the user's record, select
 ![more_vert_kebob-15px.svg](more_vert_kebob-15px.svg) > Offboard User.